ErikCH/DevYouTubeList/README.md

-# Amazing Developers Of YouTube
+# Amazing Developers On YouTube
 > A curated list of amazing development YouTube channels.